nicolasdanelon/proxxyy/readme.md

 - `--save-request-directory` or `-s`
   You can save incoming requests to a directory.
 Each request will be saved as a JSON file.

+- `--hide-headers` or `-h`
+  When present, request headers will not be logged.
+Useful for security or reducing log verbosity.

+- `--hide-body` or `-b`
+  When present, request bodies will not be logged.
+Useful for security, privacy, or reducing log verbosity.

 ### Using Mocks